-I personally always prefer to use World Nomads when I travel.
+World Nomads are a good choice for adventure travel.
 Not only do they offer comprehensive cover, but they also provide coverage for loss of items, theft, cancellations, and repatriation.
-You can use the tool below to obtain a quote for your trip.
+You can use the tool above to obtain a quote for your trip.

 Additional Safety Considerations for Oman